 - The highest level of aristocracy in the Seireitei is held by the Four Great Noble Clans, only two of which have been revealed in the story (the Shihouin and Kuchiki Clans).
 The true extent of their power has never been fully revealed but they're indicated to even have ties to the Royal Realm.
 However, in the past, there actually used to be Five Great Noble Clans.
 The Shiba Clan was disgraced by mysterious events that still haven't been explainednote .
 The clan has been reduced to two known members, siblings living with the commoners in the Rukongai.
 The Shiba clan is also found in the World of the Living as Isshin Kurosaki was the head of a minor branch of the Shiba clan and is the siblings' uncle.
 The family has also retained its connection to the Royal Realm despite being disgraced in Seireitei.

 - An inversion.
 For most of the manga, the only known Quincies are the two surviving members of the Ishida family, Uryuu and Ryuuken, who refer to themselves as the last of their kind.
-In the final arc, it turns out that the Ishidas are the last of a dissident traditionalist faction and The Missing Faction, the evil Vandenreich, is actually the majority faction.
+In the final arc, it turns out that the Ishidas are the last of The Missing Faction with the evil Vandenreich actually being the majority faction.

 - One Piece goes through this a few times, with the government-ordained group known as the Seven Warlords or the Shichibukai, and the informal quartet of the four strongest pirate leaders known as the Four Emperors.
 Several times throughout the plot, a gap in one of those groups becomes a significant point.
 Notably, there was the exposure of Crocodile's plot, leading to him getting booted from the Warlords and his replacement by Blackbeard, who betrayed the organization to bust out some top-level prisoners from Impel Down.
 In the course of the Paramount War, Jimbei and Gecko Moria were removed from the Warlords, and Whitebeard, one of the Emperors, was killed.
 Much of the fandom's post-timeskip speculation revolves around determining who has filled the missing slots in the Warlords.